Azure-Samples/openai-end-to-end-baseline/README.md

    At the time of this writing, there is a prompt flow + OpenTelemetry related [bug](https://github.com/microsoft/promptflow/issues/3751) that manifests itself after the prompt flow is deployed to a managed online endpoint.
 Proper requests to the `/score` endpoint result in an error response of `unsupported operand type(s) for +: 'NoneType' and 'NoneType'`.

    This issue should be resolved once default containers for managed online compute for running prompt flows are shipped with promptflow-tracing >= 1.16.1.
-As of mid-October 2024, the containers are still using 1.15.x.
+As of late October 2024, the containers are still using 1.15.x.
 Until those packages are updated in the container, you'll need to perform the following steps.

    1. Click the **Raw file mode** toggle at the top of the flow, and say **Yes** if it asks you to save.
-   1. At the very bottom of the `flow.diag.yml` file, add the following:
+   1. At the very bottom of the `flow.diag.yml` file, add the following two lines:

       ```yml
       environment_variables: